 You are here

-Water Audit / Inventory (Proposed)
+Water Audit / Inventory (In Progress)

 - Reduce Potable Water Usage

-The 2015 iCAP, chapter 5, objective 3, is "Perform a water audit to establish water conservation targets — and determine upper limits for water demand by end-use — for incorporation into facilities standards by FY16.
+The 2015 iCAP, chapter 5, objective 3, is "Perform a water audit to establish water conservation targets — and determine upper limits for water demand by end-use — for incorporation into facilities standards by FY16."

 The 2015 iCAP suggested that a campus-wide inventory of installed fixtures, appliances and equipment by building be implemented along with usage/efficiency factors to assist in establishing the water conservation targets and recommended methods for achieving them.
 A listing of best available practices by water end-use along with estimated implementation costs could also be compiled and made available as a result of this audit.
 The intention is to complete a water audit for individual buildings.
 This information should then be shared with building occupants in combination with the building’s energy data.
 This should be updated every 5 years as buildings get older.